 All students pursuing either a B.A. or B.S. in SAFS are required to earn 38 credits of foundation courses, which will provide them with fundamental knowledge in disciplines relevant to agricultural production and management.
 Most of these courses are offered by departments in the College of Life Sciences and Agriculture.
 The specific courses that meet foundation requirements are as follows:

-PBIO 405, Organic and Sustainable Food Production
+SAFS 405, Sustainable Agriculture and Food Production

-CHEM 403, General Chemistry I or equivalent
+CHEM 411, Introductory Chemistry for Life Sciences, or equivalent

 SAFS 502, Agroecology